normandavey/AlphaFold2-IDR-complex-prediction/README.md

 </p>

 **p53 tetramerization domain**

 *Definition:*
-Four copies of the C-terminal tetramerization region of p53 forms a dimer of dimers, adopting an intertwined structure with high helical content further stabilized with short beta sheets.
+Four copies of the C-terminal tetramerization region of p53 forms a dimer of dimers, adopting an *intertwined structure with high helical content* further stabilized with *short beta sheets*.
 Composition: 0 ordered proteins + 4 IDRs
 PDB:2j0z